HCDE COVID-19 Information

 Return to work

 HCDE faculty and staff are highly encouraged to continue working from home until further notice.
-Staff and faculty who need to access Sieg Hall to work or even to pick up supplies must adhere to the guidelines presented here.
+Staff and faculty who need to access Sieg Building to work or even to pick up supplies must adhere to the guidelines presented here.

 Health and wellbeing